persalys/persalys/python/doc/developer_manual/validation/validation.rst

 Test case 1: Cogeneration
 -------------------------

+This test-case originates from [Cogeneration2014]_ and can be found in python/test/t_Cogeneration_std.py.

 The purpose of this example is to check the default values calculated for the parameters of a parametric analysis.
 The obtained results must be equal to the analytical values.